A simple and easy to follow (not

 anything that comes into

 your awareness.
-Thoughts, feelings, emotions, sensations, intuitions,
+Thoughts, feelings, emotions, sensations (inisde or outside the body), intuitions,

-images, breathing etc. (more on this later).
+images etc. (more on this later).

 Keep asking the same question every now and then.
 You will find your attention drifts off, but do not worry about this.
 Return to the question and notice what is happening now.